 The biggest problem is channeling where the water flows up the side of the tank and the media does not dissolve properly and forms balls or solid blocks of calcite or corosex inside the tank.
 It is better to use a backwash control because the acid neutralizer media is periodically flushed with water (usually once every one or two weeks) which keeps the media in good shape and prevents channeling.

 Q. I notice in your diagram that you show the neutralizer after the pressure tank.
 Why can’t I install the neutralizer filter before the pressure tank?

-A. All backwashing filter systems (such iron filters, softeners, any type of backwash system) must be after the pressure tank because when the backwashing filter goes into a backwash, say at 2am on a given night, there must be pressurized water entering the inlet to the sediment filter, in order for it to backwash properly.
+A. All backwashing water filter systems (such as iron filters, softeners, any type of backwash system) must be after the pressure tank because when the backwashing filter goes into a backwash, say at 2am on a given night, there must be pressurized water entering the inlet to the sediment filter in order for it to backwash properly.

 Generally it is NOT a good idea to put any type of flow restriction such as a filter cartridge or backwash filter before your pressure tank and it is not necessary in any case because modern pressure tanks are lined with a special coating to prevent corrosion.

 Q. Regarding the drain line for the backwash, can I run that with a garden hose and use it to irrigate my garden?